alex-smtv/FreePIE-Joystick-Mapper/README.md

 ![Intro](./_res/intro.png)

-### Note
-If you are using the vJoy driver version 2.1.9 (219), don't worry about the message in the console saying it doesn't match the DLL version (218).
-They are basically the same.
-219 is just meant for Windows 10 compatibilty with no deep change.
-219 driver is totally compatible with 218 DLL (provided by FreePIE).

 ## IMPORTANT: State of the project
-Before going further, it is important to realise the state of this project.
-The project is currently **unmaintained and will probably be kept as is**.
+Before going further, it is important to understand the state of this project.
+The project is currently **unmaintained and will probably be kept as is** (unless I feel a personnal need to correct something).
+It is **NOT a finished product** as per my final vision, but still in a functionning state.

-The fate of the project comes from a frustration to work with FreePIE' constraints when I was trying to implement complex ideas.
-The most impacting one is the inability to efficiently track back code errors as the FreePIE debug window would always show me wrong line numbers.
+The fate of the project comes from frustrations to work with FreePIE's constraints when I was trying to implement complex ideas.
+Most notably the inability to efficiently track back execution errors as the FreePIE's debug window would always show me wrong line numbers.

-As I need a sane development environment I decided a long time ago to stop the production of this project and redo it with my own tools from scratch (upcoming project in Rust).
-In the meantime I decided to release the project to the public so anyone can explore it if wanted.
+As I need a sane development environment I decided to stop the production of this project as it already fits a lot of needs and redo it with my own tools from scratch (upcoming project).
+In the meantime I decided to release the project to the public so anyone can explore it if desired.

-The project is very well usable (a lot of effort was spent to control errors): I use it myself for my gaming needs as you'll be able to see in the profiles folder.
+The project is very well usable (a lot of effort was spent to control errors despite constraints): I use it myself for my gaming needs as you'll be able to see in the profiles folder.
 However, it is not totally documented and organized as I envisioned it.
-It is foremost meant for people who knows how to handle python and can see where I was going on with the design.
+It is foremost meant for people who knows how to handle python (probably devs) and can see where I was going on with the design (profile building at the minimum).

-In summary, **the project is mainly meant for exploration and not for daily usage, unless you can understand how it works**.
+**In summary** **the project is mainly meant for exploration and not for daily usage unless you can understand how it works**.
 The project is **NOT user friendly if you don't know anything in programming**.

 ## Basic concept of how this works
 The project use profiles defined by an user to determine which mappins to do.
 A profile is defined in a single file and is found in the `profiles` folder.
 FreePIE will load a selected profile and everything else is automated.